 had BAC levels at or above .15.
 These impaired drivers are involved in more

-than 60% of the alcohol-impaired driving deaths each year.
+than 60% of the alcohol-impaired driving deaths each year. - Drivers with BACs of .08 or higher, who were

 involved in fatal crashes, were also 4.5 times more likely to have prior